Sequential composition of answer set programs: Introduction

-From an artificial intelligence perspective, we obtain a novel and useful algebraic operation for the composition and decomposition of answer set programs, which in combination with \citeS{Antic_i4} abstract algebraic framework of analogical proportions can be applied for learning answer set programs by analogy, which remains a promising line of future work (\citeA{Antic_i2} did exactly this but with an outdated and unpublished version of \citeS{Antic_i4} model of analogical proportions).
+From an artificial intelligence perspective, we obtain a novel and useful algebraic operation for the composition and decomposition of answer set programs, which in combination with the abstract algebraic framework of analogical proportions in \citeA{Antic22} can be used for answer set program synthesis similar to \citeA{Antic23-23}, which remains a promising line of future work (see \prettyref{§:FW}).

+In a broader sense, this paper is a further step towards an algebra of rule-based logical theories and in the future we plan to adapt and generalize the methods of this paper to wider classes of programs, most importantly for higher-order logic programs \cite{Chen93,Miller12} and disjunctive answer set programs \cite{Eiter97} and extensions thereof.